A Broader View of Thompson Sampling

 Close to a decade after the \cite{auer2002finite} paper, Thompson Sampling was finally resurrected, triggered by several studies that indicated remarkably strong empirical performance \citep[e.g.,][]{scott2010modern,chapelle2011empirical}, often rivaling or even surpassing that of UCB.
 Since then, practitioners have applied Thompson Sampling across a wide range of domains, including online advertising \citep[e.g.,][]{agarwal2013computational}, recommendation systems \citep[e.g.,][]{kawale2015efficient}, and website optimization \citep[e.g.,][]{hill2017efficient}.
-Meanwhile, a substantial body of theoretical work has been developed to bound the regret of Thompson Sampling, essentially showing that it achieves the goal of long-term regret minimization; see the frequentist regret bounds in \cite{agrawal2012analysis, agrawal2013further} and Bayesian regret bounds in \cite{russo2014learningPS, russo2016information}.
+Concurrently, a substantial body of theoretical work has developed, focusing on bounding the regret of Thompson Sampling, and essentially showing that it achieves the goal of long-term regret minimization; see the frequentist regret bounds in \cite{agrawal2012analysis, agrawal2013further} and Bayesian regret bounds in \cite{russo2014learningPS, russo2016information}.

-The aforementioned theory introduced several innovative ideas and technical tools that extend beyond Thompson Sampling.
-However, in contrast to upper confidence bound policies (in particular the simplified version and proofs in \cite{auer2002finite}), and variants thereof such as explore-then-commit, epsilon-greedy and the like (see \cite{lattimore2020bandit}), said theory falls short of elucidating the key optimization principle or at least the explicit exploration-exploitation tradeoffs that guide Thompson Sampling.
+While the aforementioned theory introduced several innovative ideas and technical tools that extend beyond Thompson Sampling, it falls short of elucidating the key optimization principle or at least the explicit exploration-exploitation tradeoffs that guide Thompson Sampling.
+This stands in stark contrast to upper confidence bound policies (in particular the simplified version in \cite{auer2002finite}), and variants thereof such as explore-then-commit, epsilon-greedy and the like (see, e.g., \cite{lattimore2020bandit}), where exploration and exploitation considerations are quite transparent and in fact guide the design of these algorithms.